Request information from us

 1. Complete the request for information about owners, occupiers, electors and ratepayers statutory declaration

 2. Arrange for the statutory declaration to be witnesses by a person listed on the form.
-If you require assistance arranging for the statutory declaration to be signed please contact the City’s Records team on 9273 6000.
+If you require assistance arranging for the statutory declaration to be signed, please contact the City’s Customer Relations team on 9273 6000.
 Any permanent employee of a local government with five or more years of continuous service can witness your statutory declaration at our Administration and Civic Centre.

 3. Submit the witnessed statutory declaration to the City in one of the following ways:

-• In person at the City of Vincent Customer Service Centre located at 99 Loftus Street, Leederville between 9am and 5pm, Monday to Friday.
+• In person at the City of Vincent Customer Relations Centre located at 244 Vincent Street, Leederville between 8:30am and 5pm, Monday to Friday.

 • Posting the statutory declaration to: